20-alicial/20-alicial.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Alicia, a full-time RA and joint lab manager at the University of Chicago, where I also earned my BA in Philsophy, BS in Computer Science, and MA in Pschology.
-I'm fortunate to be advised by Yuan Chang Leong ([Computational Affective and Social Neuroscience Lab](https://mcnlab.uchicago.edu)) and Xuechunzi Bai ([Computational Social Cognition Lab](https://baixuechunzi.github.io/uchicago/)).
+I'm fortunate to be advised by [Yuan Chang Leong](https://mcnlab.uchicago.edu) and [Xuechunzi Bai](https://baixuechunzi.github.io/uchicago/).

 Currently, I resesarch how people build structured expectations and models of the world from experience (e.g. event schemas), how these models & memories are selectively and idiosyncratically activated when processing new information, and how biased models can be updated through new experiences.
 I use multivariate neuroimaging (fMRI), behaviorial tasks & eye-tracking, LLMs, and large-scale online tasks to study these questions.